• Skip to primary navigation

 How to store:

-Store any leftover cooked sausages in an airtight container in the fridge for up to 5 days.
+Store any leftover sausage in an airtight container in the fridge for up to 5 days.

 Sausages cooked in an air fryer on a plate with ketchup.